team5499/Jungle/README.md

     - How to write settings forms
     - How the configuration file is structured
 - How to install on the robot, and integrate with the robot code
+- How to setup environment for building XARs

 ## Dev Notes